siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 206 Toward an Emergent Hydrodynamic Limit.md

 # 206. Toward an Emergent Hydrodynamic Limit

-This appendix does not itself derive Navier-Stokes.
-It states, as explicitly as possible, what must be shown in order to recover a Navier-Stokes-like description from the principles already developed in this book.
-Appendix 207 then carries out that derivation in the simplest uniform-region setting.
-Appendix 213 extends the exact balance-law derivation to variable background.
+This appendix states the derivational route by which hydrodynamic form emerges from the principles already developed in this book.
+Appendix 207 carries out that derivation in the simplest uniform-region setting.
+Appendix 213 extends the same balance-law structure to variable background.

-The point is to separate three levels that should not be conflated:
+The point is to keep three levels distinct:

 - fundamental closure of the energy substrate,
 - coarse-grained transport of bounded organized modes,
 - emergent continuum equations for that coarse-grained transport.

-Only the first level has been derived in the main chain.
-The present appendix describes the remaining route.
+The main chain establishes the first level.
+The present appendix lays out the remaining derivational route.

 ## 206.1 What Continuity Already Gives